Purdy leads 49ers past Commanders 37-20 for 8th straight win - WHIZ News

+“He’s just getting the ball to us,” Kittle said.
+“He’s great with the football.
+He puts it on target.
+He allows guys to run with it.
+He’s super savvy in the backfield, makes guys miss.

+“His confidence is through the roof right now and I don’t know why it wouldn’t be.”

-Purdy kept up his impressive play since taking over for the injured Jimmy Garoppolo early in Week 13, looking far better than expected for the player picked last in this year’s NFL draft.
+Purdy kept up his impressive play since stepping in for the injured Jimmy Garoppolo early in Week 13, looking far better than expected for the player picked last in this year’s NFL draft.

+Purdy joined Hall of Famer Kurt Warner as the only quarterbacks since starts began being tracked in 1950 to win his first three starts while throwing multiple touchdown passes in each game.

+“I don’t really think about getting more and more comfortable or anything like that,” he said.
+“I still have that same fire and drive as before when I wasn’t playing.
+I want to go in and I want to prove to my teammates and earn the respect every play, every snap, every drive.”

 Taylor Heinicke threw two TD passes for Washington (7-7-1) but also lost a fumble and threw an interception in the fourth quarter.
-He was replaced after his second giveaway by Carson Wentz.
+He was replaced after his second giveaway by Carson Wentz and coach Ron Rivera said he hadn’t decided which quarterback will start next week.

 The Commanders are winless in their last three games, but still hold a half-game lead over Seattle and Detroit in the race for the final playoff spot in the NFC.

+“Nothing’s changed, we’re still in the same situation we were in going into this,” Rivers said.
+“We control our own destiny.
+We win the next two, we give ourselves a chance, so that’s up to us.”

 The Niners broke the game open in the third quarter thanks to some more big plays from Purdy.
-They took the opening kickoff of the second half and drove to the go-ahead score when Kittle got open deep for a 34-yard score.
+They took the opening kickoff of the second half and drove to the go-ahead score when Kittle got open deep for a 34-yard score that he stole away from the intended target, teammate Ray-Ray McCloud.

 Kittle scored again later in the quarter on a 33-yard catch and run to make it 21-7.
 Kittle also had two TD catches last week, giving him a career-high eight on the season.

+“He makes my job easy,” Purdy said.
+“He wins the man-to-man matchups with his speed and everything.
+You just give the dude the ball, he’ll take off.”

-San Francisco capitalized on big plays all game, also scoring their first touchdown on a 71-yard end around by Ray Ray McCloud.
+San Francisco capitalized on big plays all game, also scoring their first touchdown on a 71-yard end around by McCloud.

 Nick Bosa and the Niners defense did the rest of the work with Bosa setting up one field goal by Robbie Gould with a strip-sack of Heinicke and San Francisco adding another after Jimmie Ward got an interception deep in Washington territory.